Luc45/tribe-local-plugin-updater/README.md

 # Tribe Local Plugin Updater

-This is an unofficial little script to automate some borings parts of updating your local development Modern Tribe plugins to the latest version.
-It basically does this:
+This is an unofficial dirty little script to automate some borings parts of updating your local development Modern Tribe plugins to the latest version.
+It basically:

 - Stash whatever changes you have
 - Git checkout master